 Reasons Why Issuer Declines Happen

 If in your business you accept credit cards as one of the payment methods, you’ve likely experienced credit card issuer declines.
 When a credit card is declined, you’ll often receive a response code and a short message that details the reason for the rejection.
 It means that the card issuer has declined, is unwilling, or unable to authorize the transaction.
+In other instances, you may get a “merchant override decline” message meaning that although the transaction has been approved by the credit card issuer, the merchant bank has declined to authorize it.

-• Hard declines – A hard decline occurs due to more serious issues such as fraud or using a stolen card.
+• HARD DECLINES – A hard decline occurs due to more serious issues such as fraud or using a stolen card.
 In this case, the card issuer will be unwilling to authorize the transaction even after a retry.

 There are many reasons why credit card declines happen, and knowing how to stop them can help save your customer’s face and also help you as a business avoid financial losses.